Lizzie Creek Cabin

 Heating is virtually non-existent at the Hut even with the wood burning stove.
 The stove doesn't have the greatest air flow and typically ends up making things smokier than warmer.
 The Cabin is not well insulated either and any heat generated by the stove is typically lost quickly after the flames are extinguished.
 Be prepared for it to be colder than Phelix overnight.

-The Cabin is equipped with a White Gas Coleman Stove and Lamp but only one of the burner on the stove currently functions.
-In the summer of 2016 there was about 10L of White Gas up at the Cabin, however, don't count on it being there anymore.
+The Cabin is equipped with a White Gas Coleman Stove and Lamp but the burners on the stove don't work very well and could use to have it's guts replaced.
+The lamp works, but it to is not very good.
+Sometimes people are generous and leave behind some white gas, however, don't count on it.
 Cookware, dishes and eating utensils are present, but due the widespread prominence of mouse droppings over all of it, one would have to be hard pressed to consider using anything.

 Drinking water can be obtained from either Lizzie Creek a few steps to the south, or a small tributary to Lizzie Creek a few steps to the east.
 It is advisable to boil, filter or treat water to prevent against waterborne bacteria and parasites such as Giardia that can cause Beaver Feaver.
 In the summer there is a hose that one can set up with some tinkering to provide fresh water from the east creek directly to the faucet and sink inside the cabin.
 If using the hose system, ensure to remove the hose from the stream and drain the hose of the water before leaving the cabin regardless of what time of year it is!
 The Cabin sees little use and it is not guaranteed that someone will visit the Hut after you before winter.
 If the hose is not put away before winter water will freeze in the lines and destroy them.